Iron gall ink: Chemistry

 By mixing tannin with iron sulfate, a water-soluble ferrous tannate complex is formed.
 Because of its solubility, the ink is able to penetrate the paper surface, making it difficult to erase.
 When exposed to air, it converts to a ferric tannate, which is a darker pigment.
 This product is not water-soluble, contributing to its permanence as a writing ink.

 The darkening process of the ink is due to the oxidation of the iron ions from ferrous (Fe2+) to ferric (Fe3+) state by atmospheric oxygen.
 For that reason, the liquid ink needs to be stored in a well-stoppered bottle, and often becomes unusable after a time.
-The ferric ions react with the tannic acid or some derived compound (possibly gallic acid or pyrogallol) to form a polymeric organometallic compound.
+The ferric ions react with the tannic acid or some derived compound (possibly gallic acid or pyrogallol) to form a polymeric metal-organic compound.

 While a very effective ink, the formula was less than ideal.
 Iron gall ink is acidic.
 Depending on the writing surface being used, iron gall ink can have unsightly "ghost writing" on the obverse face of the writing surface (most commonly parchment or paper).
 Ultimately it may eat holes through the surface it was on.
 This is accelerated by high temperature and humidity.
 However, some manuscripts written with it, such as the Book of Magical Charms, have survived hundreds of years without it damaging the paper on which it was used.